 Q: I have oily/acne-prone skin and tend to break out with most heavy hitters.
 What's a good option for me?

 A: Because this question crops up frequently and I have breakout prone, oily and very sensitive skin, I’ve been going out of my way to find effective anti-aging serums that have been formulated with us types in mind.
-Michael Todd True Organics Knu Anti Aging Face Lift ($150 in the shop).
+Michael Todd True Organics Knu Anti Aging Face Lift ($150).
 Not only does it smooth wrinkles with copper peptides, Matrixyl 3000 and epidermal growth factors, but it soothes my skin on disgruntled days and, according to Michael Todd, can help with acne and rosacea.
 This may be due to the inclusion of snail slime.
 Really!

 Medik8 CE-Tetra ($115 in the shop) is a standout a 7% concentration of tetrahexyldecyl ascorbate, a potent but stable form of vitamin C. In the past, I have rarely been able to use vitamin C because it is too drying (even for my oily skin) and causes irritation.
 Not so Medik8 CE-Tetra.
 This is extremely well-tolerated by my skin.
 Oh, and it works.